Privacy & Data Protection

 GeneGenius is built on a simple principle: We do not need personal data to demonstrate scientific capability.
 And we do not touch sensitive data without explicit institutional authorization.

+What we collect: Standard web analytics (page views, referrers, device type), voluntary contact form submissions, and scheduling metadata if initiated by you.
 What we do not do: No behavioral profiling, no health inference, no third-party ad tracking, no sale of data, no enrichment from external data brokers.

 The GeneGenius demo uses curated examples derived exclusively from publicly available variant databases (e.g., ClinVar).
 No patient context, no case histories, no submission capability, no report generation.
 The demo is educational, not operational.